someshbhardwaj/crmcruddemo/README.md

-# crumcruddemo
+# CRM CRUD Demo
-Spring CRM Crud demo with Spring Security and MySQL as DB
+Spring CRM CRUD demo with Spring Security and MySQL as DB

 The code runs on the localhost
 Below are important changes made in the application.properties server.port=5000

-I am using two separate MySQL DB
+I am using two separate MySQL databases.
-1. For security (login and logout purpose)
+1. First database is used to store secure data used in customer login and logout.
-2. For the normal other interaction (customer data) URL for the DB is :
+   Database url : security.datasource.jdbc-url=jdbc:mysql://localhost:3306/spring_security_demo_bcrypt?useSSL=false&serverTimezone=UTC

-app.datasource.jdbc-url=jdbc:mysql://localhost:3306/web_customer_tracker?useSSL=false&serverTimezone=UTC
+2. Second data is used to store customer data.

-security.datasource.jdbc-url=jdbc:mysql://localhost:3306/spring_security_demo_bcrypt?useSSL=false&serverTimezone=UTC
+  Database url : app.datasource.jdbc-url=jdbc:mysql://localhost:3306/web_customer_tracker?useSSL=false&serverTimezone=UTC

 I deployed this on AWS so you need to change them from localhost to the endpoint provided by the RDS instance in the AWS.